Jayden-Briffa/thecaloriecounter/README.md

 This is my first real project for creating a web app

 ---
-There are 2 main components
+There are 2 main components.
+Each has their own README file for extra information

 ## App
 This will be made with React as its framework to provide the user with a user-friendly and visually-appealing access point